-Paul Crits-Christoph received his PhD in Psychology (Clinical) from Yale University in 1984 and has been on the faculty in the Department of Psychiatry at the University of Pennsylvania since completing his degree.
-He is currently professor of Psychology in Psychiatry and director of the Center for Psychotherapy Research at the University of Pennsylvania.
-He is an author of over 185 journal articles, over 60 book chapters, and 5 books on topics related to research on the process and outcome of Psychotherapy.
+Paul Crits-Christoph received his undergraduate degree from the University of Pennsylvania in 1976 and his PhD in Psychology (Clinical) from Yale University in 1984.
+He has been on the faculty in the Department of Psychiatry at the University of Pennsylvania since completing his doctoral degree.
+He is now an Emeritus Professor of Psychology in Psychiatry and the past director of the Center for Psychotherapy Research at the University of Pennsylvania.
+He is an author of over 230 journal articles, over 60 book chapters, and 5 books on topics related to research on the process and outcome of Psychotherapy.
 After receiving the Early Career Award (1992) from the International Society for Psychotherapy Research, he subsequently served (1996) as president of the Society.
-In addition, he has been on the editorial board of five journals.
+He has received the Distinguished Research Career Award from the Society for Psychotherapy Research in 2016 and the Distinguished Scientific Contributions to Clinical Psychology Award from Division 12 (Society of Clinical Psychology) of the American Psychological Association in 2020.
 His primary interests are in the process and outcome of psychodynamic and cognitive-behavioral treatments for anxiety, affective and personality disorders, psychosocial treatments for substance use disorders, and methodological and statistical issues in treatment research.
 More recently he has been focusing on research on treatments for depression and substance use disorders in community settings.

 Back to Top